Skip to main content

 lando rebuild -y

-DDEV example
+DDEV configuration

-1. CD to your ddev root directory.
+1. CD to your DDEV root directory

 web_environment:

-- CUSTOMER_SECRETS_FAKE_FILE=./secrets.json
+- CUSTOMER_SECRETS_FAKE_FILE=/var/www/html/secrets.json

 ddev restart